 The objective of this course is to give students who wish to further learn and use forensic science techniques in their current or developing careers a basic understanding of forensic science and how it is used in criminal cases by using case studies, class discussion, laboratory procedures and techniques.
-This course is designed to be a companion course to the introductory course, BIO 191 Introduction to Biology Research in a sequence of classes primarily used to prepare freshman and sophomore student's knowledge and skills and to satisfy the requirement in the Biology major for experiential skills based instruction.
-Three-hour lecture and two-hour laboratory per week.
-Fall and spring semester.
-BIO 191 or permission of the instructor.
+This course is designed to be a companion course to the introductory course, BIO 191 Introduction to Biology Research in a sequence of classes primarily used to prepare freshman and sophomore students knowledge and skills and to satisfy the requirement in the Biology major for experiential skills-based instruction.
+Two-hour lecture hours and two laboratory hours per week.
+Prerequisites: earned grade of "C-" or better in BIO 121.
 BIOL 192 Forensic Science Biotechnology lab must be taken concurrently.
 Four credits.